 their take on what works best, I thought it best to compile this guide for all the chainsaw owners out there.

-A 4-stroke engine stores its motor oil in a separate compartment, the crank case.
-In a 2-stroke engine, there is no crank case.
+A 4-stroke engine stores its motor oil in a separate compartment: the crankcase.
+In a 2-stroke engine, there is no oil compartment in the crankcase.
 The oil for the piston and all the moving parts has to be added along with the fuel.
 Adding high-quality engine oil reduces friction and keeps the engine working at a safe temperature.

 If you add too little oil to the fuel, the longevity of your chainsaw engine will be compromised.

 Internals will overheat, the piston will seize, parts will burn out, and the engine will be beyond repair.

 Conversely, if you add too much oil, the engine may not start, a lot of smoke may be produced, and the spark plug may get fouled.
 So, getting your 2-stroke chainsaw fuel mix just right is essential for the safe and extended use of your saw.

 If you were to take a cursory look at the 2-cycle oil mix ratio chart of a big brand chainsaw maker, there are mainly two ratios you will see: